Playing by Moscow Rules: The Murder of Alexander Litvinenko

 In the world of state espionage, disloyalty can be deadly.
-A brutal reminder of that came last week with another chapter in the story of Alexander Litvinenko, a former Russian state security operative who in 2000 fled Russia for Britain.
-The results of the public inquiry into his 2006 death, finally released Jan.
-21, confirm what everyone has always strongly suspected: He was almost certainly assassinated by the Russian government, probably with a blessing for the operation by President Vladimir Putin himself.
+A brutal reminder of that came last week with another chapter in the story of Alexander Litvinenko, a former FSB operative who in 2000 fled Russia for Britain.
+The results of the public inquiry into his 2006 death, finally released just last week, confirm what everyone has always strongly suspected: He was almost certainly assassinated by the Russian government, probably with a blessing for the operation by Putin himself....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.